-Here are the top 10 Garth Brooks’ singles according to Holler.
+Here are the best Garth Brooks songs according to Holler.

 ‘Ask Me How I Know’ was written by Mitch Rossell, and featured on Brooks’ 13th studio album, Gunslinger.
 The young songwriter idolised Brooks, whilst the superstar thought very highly of Rossell’s lyricism and vocal ability, leading to Rossell opening for Brooks on tour in 2016.
 In the song, the protagonist tries to pass on some words of wisdom about someone’s love life, drawing from their own experiences.
 “One day you’ll meet the girl / you swore you’d never find” Brooks belts out before going on to say; “Then she’ll leave and you won’t beg her not to go / ask me how I know”.
 The song peaked at number 13 on the Hot Country Songs chart in 2017, but topped the Airplay charts in the same year, making it Brooks’ latest number one.